Salesforce cuts about 10% of its workforce

-Salesforce is laying off about 10% of its workforce, more than 7,350 employees, in the latest round of job cuts in the tech industry as corporations cut back on software and other spending.
+Salesforce is laying off about 10% of its workforce in the latest round of job cuts in the tech industry as corporations cut back on software and other spending.

 The San Francisco cloud computing software company will also be closing some offices, according to a regulatory filing Wednesday.